Bharatanatyam – Indian classical dance

 - Expense of personal nature like laundry and telephone calls, alcoholic beverages, airport departure tax etc.

-Organising yoga and cultural trips to India and stay at high-quality resorts.
-Surprisingly affordable pricing through personal contacts on the ground in India.
+I specialize in organizing yoga and cultural trips to India, guests stay at high-quality resorts and enjoy surprisingly affordable pricing through my personal contacts on the ground in India.